Payments Management

 Post Dated Payment Report Criteria

-You can run any payment based report with the following criteria:
+To find post dated payments, you can use any payment based report with the following criteria:

 This will give you a listing of all the post dated payments that have not yet been deposited/charged.